brandur/sorg/content/nanoglyphs-drafts/010-monterey.md

 That said, just because Monterey isn't inhospitable for diving doesn’t make it hospitable either.
 I was using a 7 mm wetsuit (for reference, you can dive in many popular Caribbean and Pacific spots with a 3 mm no problem) with a hood, and two layers of it padding the torso.
 So much neoprene that, unable to bend in any of the normal places, I walked around all day with the stiff stride of Schwarzenegger's Terminator.
 I felt more like the Michelin Man though, and had the suit been white instead of black, would have looked like him too.

 Even with all the suit’s trouble, that water was _cold_.
 Like sap-the-life-out-of-you cold.
 Normally the worst part about getting into the ocean is the shock of the water in those first few moments, but here it was reversed.
-Carrying heavy equipment to the beach and the excitement of pushing out past waves and avoiding submarine rocks kept you pleasantly warm, but over the dive's next 30 to 45 minutes of being relatively still in 12C (54F) water, that heat drains away.
-It wasn't long before I found myself fantasizing about the Monterey shore -- also about 12C midday, but which felt like a sizzling beach in Cabo by comparison.
+Carrying heavy equipment to the beach and the excitement of pushing out past waves and avoiding submarine rocks tended to keep you pleasantly warm, but over a dive's next 30 to 45 minutes of being relatively inactive in 12C (54F) water, that heat drains away.
+It wasn't long before I found myself fantasizing about the Monterey shore -- also about 12C midday on that Sunday, but which felt like a sunbaked beach in Cabo by comparison.

 ---